Solution

 Each country or product shift often sends the team back to the beginning instead of building on a repeatable workflow.

-What changes for your team
+What your team gets

 A shortlist your team can use sooner